 Refreshing in-store operations

 With the COVID surge behind us, our retailer panelists are looking to the future to try new things.
 Recently, Gerrity’s started using AppCard and are able to offer their customers more coupons and promotions than before, increasing customer loyalty and desire to shop with them versus neighboring competitors.
-Additionally, customers are looking forward to safely gathering with friends and family again, so both Libbie Market and Lake Region IGA see great opportunity in Cater to better sell party trays and signature options online.
+Additionally, customers are looking forward to safely gathering with friends and family again, so both Libbie Market and Lake Region IGA see great opportunity in Cater to better sell prepared food, like party trays and signature options online.
 Retailers considering how they can expand in the upcoming year should consider which avenues have the best opportunity for them based on customer feedback or industry trends.

 As you build out your post-COVID strategy to increase grocery sales, consider some of the key components of executing your plan.
 Whether it’s hiring more team members, like an ecommerce lead, or expanding your online offering through integrations like AppCard or modules like Cater, trying new ideas are essential to learn how to grow a successful online grocery program.
 To learn how your store could grow using these platforms, speak with one of our account managers about creating a customized plan for your success.
 Reach out to our team at firstname.lastname@example.org.